Early Signs of Genital Warts

 Warts on other parts of the body – warts on your genitals and warts on the rest of your body (such as on your hands or feet) are similar but not exactly the same.
 Any types of wart will develop when the HPV (the human papillomavirus) infects the outer layer of your skin, causing rapid excess skin growth.

-They aren't usually transferable – the HPV virus spread to other parts of your body, but they are most likely to develop where there is broken skin.
+They aren't usually transferable – the HPV virus spreads to other parts of your body, but they are most likely to develop where there is broken skin.
 Warts are spread between people via direct skin-to-skin contact.
 There are many different types of HPV – the types that cause common bodily warts are usually different to those that cause genital warts (types 6 and 11).
-However, if (for example) the wart on your hand has been caused by a type of HPV that can also cause genital warts (types 6 or 11), then there is a chance that skin contact will cause genital warts.
-Common bodily warts won’t ever cause high-risk cancers, like cervical cancer.
+However, if (for example) the wart on your hand has been caused by a type of HPV that can also cause genital warts (types 6 or 11), then there’s a chance that skin contact will cause genital warts.
+Common bodily and genital warts have not been associated with an increased risk of cervical cancer.
+A small minority of types of HPV are associated with cervical cancer, but these don’t usually cause warts.

 Not all blemishes are warts – there are all kinds of warts, lumps or pimples that you can get on your genitals.
 Finding one isn’t necessarily anything to worry about.
 However, it’s a good idea to get yourself checked out by a nurse or doctor if you’re ever unsure about what’s going on down there.
 Here’s a short overview of common types of mark or blemish you might find in your genital area, and how they compare: